NCIP/gdc-docs/docs/Encyclopedia/STAR_2-Pass.md

 # STAR 2-Pass #
 ## Description ##

 The STAR aligner is an alignment algorithm that specializes in RNA-Seq.
-The STAR 2-Pass method first aligns the reads and identifies junction boundarie and then uses the junction boundary information in a second pass to generate a higher-quality alignment.
+The STAR 2-Pass method first aligns the reads and identifies splice junctions and then uses the splice-junction information in a second pass to generate a higher-quality alignment.

 ## Overview ##

 RNA-Seq reads harmonized by the GDC are initially aligned to the reference genome using the STAR 2-Pass method.
 The resulting [BAM files](LINK) are used for downstream [gene expression quantification](LINK).

 ### Tools ###
 ## References ##